IN THIS ARTICLE:

 - Find a quitting option that works for you

 If you’re reading these words, you either want to quit tobacco or you want to help another Soldier or loved one quit.

-Three out of every four smokers want to quit, and nearly half will try this year.
-Unfortunately, only one in 10 people who try to quit are successful the first time around.
+Two out of every three smokers want to quit, and more than half have tried to in the last year.
+Unfortunately, only one in 10 people who try to quit are successful.

 There are physical and psychological reasons why quitting tobacco is hard.
 But stopping now will make you smell better, improve your ability to perform in the field, and could add years onto your life.